FreeCAD/FreeCAD-documentation/wiki/OpenCASCADE.md

 *OpenCASCADE provides the basic geometrical classes and drawing functions to the [Part](Part_Workbench.md) module, which are then used by all workbenches in FreeCAD.*

-OpenCASCADE should not be confused with _.
+OpenCASCADE should not be confused with [OpenSCAD](https://www.openscad.org/), which is a different open source project to build 3D models, and which is accessible through the [OpenSCAD Workbench](OpenSCAD_Workbench.md).

 OpenCASCADE is free software governed by the terms of the GNU Lesser General Public License (LGPL) version 2.1 with an additional exception.